Possible distance restraint bug in GMX 4.0.5

 Follow as attachment the .mdp, .gro, .top, .ndx and .itp files, the .tpr's generated with these files with 3.3.3 and 4.0.5 versions and the gmxdump output from these two .tpr's.

-#1 Updated by David van der Spoel over 9 years ago
+#1 Updated by David van der Spoel almost 10 years ago

 If I run your system esfera3.tpr in gromacs 3.3.3 it seems to work fine.
 If I run it in the latest git it also runs fine, but produces energies (Coulomb, Lennard Jones) that are not a number (nan).
 The dynamics does not seem to be affected though, so maybe this is a quirk with the new all-to-all routines?